m4l0n/APU-Helper/README.md

 # APU-Helper
 A Discord-based bot to provide utilities for university purposes.
+(Asia Pacific University)

 ## Installing requirements